paulyy-y/gpt-experiments/find_letterbox_frames/README.md

       but this was
       problematic because it would identify a frame as a letterbox if there was a black object in the frame.
     - It took much prompting back and forth to get it to use a reasonable algorithm.
-- I asked it to lazy-load the imports but it suggested adding a lazy-load library instead of just doing it inside a function.
+- I asked it to lazy-load the imports, but it suggested adding a lazy-load library instead of just doing it inside a function.
 Maybe I should have been more specific.
 - It initially suggested frame-skipping to increase performance, but that shouldn't have been the first suggestion, I had to prompt it directly by asking it to use a threadpool. (oh, and it forgot to bring the progress bar with it 🥴)